 Keeping photographic prints in good condition for a lifetime is not a simple matter.

-Most inkjet photo printers use dye-based inks that will fade and change colour within a few years, especially if exposed to air and ultraviolet light from flourescent tubes or the direct sun, and the ink can smudge if contact with water occurs.
+Most inkjet photo printers use dye-based inks that will fade and change colour within a few years, especially if exposed to humidity and ultraviolet light from flourescent tubes or the direct sun, and the ink can smudge if contact with water occurs.

 I use and recommend only Epson inkjet printers that utilise pigment inks, not dye-based inks.
 Epson's pigment inks can last for 70 years or more without fading or changing colour or smudging.
 In the higher-end printer range, the Epson pigment inks are called "Ultrachrome" ink.
 In the cheaper range of Epson printers, the pigment inks are called "DuraBrite" ink.